Tomato and Mozzarella Risotto

 - Stir half the cheese into the risotto together with half of the basil.

 - Season to taste with salt and pepper and let stand, covered, for 2 mins.

-- Divide the risotto between your plates and sprinkle with the remaining mozzarella.
+- Divide the risotto between your plates.

 - Add chilli to taste (use less if you don't like spice).